Plus Beaux Villages de France facts

 Collonges-la-Rouge

-Selection for inclusion in the association is based on rigorous criteria to maintain the high standards of the label.
+The selection process for membership in the association is based on rigorous criteria to guarantee the high level of excellence of the label.

-Villages must have fewer than 2,000 inhabitants and be situated in rural areas.
-Additionally, they must possess at least two classified Historical Monuments.
+Villages must have fewer than 2,000 inhabitants and be located in a rural area.
+They also must have at least two listed historical monuments.

-Once selected, villages pay an annual membership fee and undergo a review every six years to ensure they continue to meet the association’s standards.
+Once selected, the villages pay an annual membership fee and are evaluated every six years to ensure they continue to meet the association’s criteria.

 Some beautiful villages on Travel France Online